Finnoy Travel - Travel Stories and Reviews

 Traffic Signs and Lights

-There are not many traffic signs in Crete and road markings are bad.
+Crete has few traffic signs, and road markings are bad.
 This isn't a big problem as the roads are quiet and easy to drive.
 However, we recommend being extra careful in intersections if you are unsure about the priority rules.
 It is better to slow down and make careful decisions.

 Outside the cities, you will barely see traffic lights.